Freedom From Masturbation

 So, let us reject Satan’s accusations of unworthiness.
 Keep turning to God.
 Bring your struggle before Him.
 Seek His forgiveness and His freedom.
 And then respond to Jesus’ call to serve Him with a clear conscience.

-This article was originally published in the Autumn 2019 edition of the TFT magazine, Ascend.
+This article was originally published in the Autumn 2019 edition of the TFT magazine, Ascend, under the title, "Freedom from Solo Sex".